yarnpkg/berry/README.md

 # <img src="./icon.svg" width="32" height="32" align="bottom" /> Yarn - Berry Edition

 Yarn is a modern package manager split into various packages.
 Its novel architecture allows to do things currently impossible with existing solutions:

 - Yarn supports plugins; adding a plugin is as simple as adding it into your repository
 - Yarn supports Node by default but isn't limited to it - plugins can add support for other languages
 - Yarn supports [workspaces]() natively, and its CLI takes advantage of that
-- Yarn uses professional-grade terminal UIs built thanks to a generic React renderer, [berry-ui]()
 - Yarn uses a portable shell to execute package scripts, guaranteeing they work the same way on Windows and Linux
-- Yarn is first and foremost a Node API that can be used programmatically (through [berry-core]())
+- Yarn is first and foremost a Node API that can be used programmatically (via [berry-core](packages/berry-core))
 - Yarn is written in TypeScript, and fully typechecked

+## Install

+Because this repository is about the modern but experimental version of Yarn (aka Yarn v2), the install process is slightly different for the time being.

+- First, make sure you are using [the latest Yarn release](https://yarnpkg.com/en/docs/install).
+- Then go into your project and run `yarn policies set-version berry-nightly`
+- To revert, just remove the local `.yarnrc` file that's been created

 ## Generic packages

 The following packages are generic and can be used in a variety of purposes (including to implement other package managers, but not only):

-- [berry-core](packages/berry-core) allows any application to manipulate a project programmatically
+- [berry-core](packages/berry-core) allows any application to manipulate a project programmatically.
-- [berry-json-proxy](packages/berry-json-proxy) allows to temporarily convert any POD object to an immutable object
+- [berry-json-proxy](packages/berry-json-proxy) allows to temporarily convert any POD object to an immutable object.
-- [berry-libzip](packages/berry-libzip) contains zlib+libzip bindings compiled to WebAssembly
+- [berry-libzip](packages/berry-libzip) contains zlib+libzip bindings compiled to WebAssembly.
-- [berry-parsers](packages/berry-parsers) can be used to parse [Syml]() and the language used by [berry-shell]()
+- [berry-parsers](packages/berry-parsers) can be used to parse [Syml]() and the language used by [berry-shell](packages/berry-shell).
-- [berry-pnp](packages/berry-pnp) can be used to generate [Plug'n'Play-compatible]() hooks
+- [berry-pnp](packages/berry-pnp) can be used to generate [Plug'n'Play-compatible]() hooks.
-- [berry-shell](packages/berry-shell) is a portable bash-like shell interpreter
+- [berry-shell](packages/berry-shell) is a portable bash-like shell interpreter.
-- [berry-ui](packages/berry-ui) is a React renderer targeting terminals
+- [berry-ui](packages/berry-ui) is a React renderer targeting terminals.
-- [berry-zipfs](packages/berry-zipfs) is a `fs` implementation that can read files from zip archives
+- [berry-zipfs](packages/berry-zipfs) is a `fs` implementation that can read files from zip archives.

-## Berry plugins
+## Yarn plugins

 The following packages are plugins for Berry and can be installed through `berry add plugin <plugin-name>`.
-Note that some of them are typically already shipped with the regular Berry bundles.
+Note that some of them are typically already shipped with the regular Yarn bundles.
 Such plugins are marked with a star (★).

-- [plugin-constraints](packages/plugin-constraints) adds various commands for enforcing constraints across workspaces.
+- [plugin-constraints](packages/plugin-constraints) adds support for `yarn constraints check` and `yarn constraints fix`.
 - [plugin-essentials★](packages/plugin-essentials) adds various commands deemed necessary for a package manager (add, remove, ...).
 - [plugin-file★](packages/plugin-file) adds support for using `file:` references as dependencies.
 - [plugin-github★](packages/plugin-github) adds support for using Github references as dependencies.
 [This plugin doesn't use git.](https://stackoverflow.com/a/13636954/880703)
 - [plugin-http★](packages/plugin-http) adds support for using straight URL references as dependencies (tgz archives only).
-- [plugin-hub](packages/plugin-hub) contains a UI designed to efficiently manage large-scale projects with multiple workspaces
+- [plugin-hub](packages/plugin-hub) contains a UI designed to efficiently manage large-scale projects with multiple workspaces.
+- [plugin-init★](packages/plugin-init) adds support for the `yarn init` command.
 - [plugin-link★](packages/plugin-link) adds support for using `link:` and `portal:` references as dependencies.
-- [plugin-npm★](packages/plugin-npm) adds support for using [semver ranges]() as dependencies, resolving them to an NPM-like registry
+- [plugin-npm★](packages/plugin-npm) adds support for using [semver ranges]() as dependencies, resolving them to an NPM-like registry.
-- [plugin-pnp★](packages/plugin-pnp) adds support for installing Javascript dependencies through the [Plug'n'Play]() specification
+- [plugin-pnp★](packages/plugin-pnp) adds support for installing Javascript dependencies through the [Plug'n'Play]() specification.

 To create your own plugin, please refer to the [documentation]().

-## Berry packages
+## Yarn packages

-The following packages are meant to be used with Berry, and won't be useful to other applications:
+The following packages are meant to be used by Yarn itself, and probably won't be useful to other applications:

-- [berry-builder](packages/berry-builder) contains a CLI tool to package berry and its plugins
+- [berry-builder](packages/berry-builder) contains a CLI tool to package berry and its plugins.
-- [berry-cli](packages/berry-cli) is a CLI entry point built on top of [berry-core]()
+- [berry-cli](packages/berry-cli) is a CLI entry point built on top of [berry-core](packages/berry-core).

 ## Build your own bundle